-With the spring semester quickly coming to a close, we will no longer have Saturday hours after May 13.
-This means that weekend vehicle reservations will need to be picked up after 4 p.m.
-Friday.
-We will delay the charges until the time when your trip actually begins; just include the departure date and time in the notes section on the requisition.
+With the school year ending, we will no longer have Saturday hours after May 5.
+Any weekend vehicle reservations will need to be submitted with a pick up for Friday, between the hours of 4 p.m. and 6 p.m.
+The charges will be delayed to the time you indicate in the notes section of the requisition.

 Fleet Services Info